wp-plugins/advanced-iframe/readme.txt

 First version.

 == Changelog ==
+= 1.3.1 =
+Fix: Improved error message if a &nbsp; is in the shortcode instead of a normal space.

 = 1.3 =
 Fix: content_id,content_styles,hide_elements was always used from the config even when a shortcode was given.
 Now the shortcode is used as well.